blackbirdcrew/BLOG/_posts/2019-10-10-Calculating-AWS-Signature-Version-4-in-Salesforce-Apex.md

     }
 }
 ```
-In the “*Init()*” method we will initialize the AWS variables do our request can be created.
+In the “Init()” method we will initialize the AWS variables do our request can be created.
 If any other class or method within this class needs to perform a different signed call to AWS, just modify the parameters in this method.

 When called with “*subscribeToTopic()*” it should generate and send a subscription request like this:
 ```javascript